5Sigma/codex/docs/index.md

 > Can custom JSX components be used

-Yes additional components can be written using a handlebars syntax for the component temlate and used in markdown with JSX syntax.
+Yes additional components can be written using a handlebars syntax for the component template and used in markdown with JSX syntax.

 > What kind of documentation is codex suited for.